 Individually, these may not seem like much, but there are thousands more examples of automation bots exhibiting decision making capabilities to eliminate bottlenecks at our healthcare organizations.
 And each task that can be automated by AI helps our healthcare system serve its patients better.

 At Olive, we believe that an AI workforce is the answer that healthcare has been waiting for.
 That’s why we’re working every day to improve hospitals’ behind-the-scenes workflows with intelligent automation.
 Olive is more than RPA – she is an intelligent AI workforce that can learn and make decisions to improve operational processes across the network Olive serves.

 Using RPA and ML, Olive frees healthcare from its most repetitive tasks, while expanding the scope and power of an organization’s intelligence with data that transcends traditional healthcare – and RPA – boundaries.

-When you hire Olive, you get a digital employee that delivers immediate results through RPA and long-term value through ML insights and improvements.
+When you hire Olive, you get an AI workforce that delivers immediate results through RPA and long-term value through ML insights and improvements.
 Contact us today to schedule a demo of Olive AI to see how artificial intelligence can help your organization do more with your data.